-First, there’s the obvious, most chocolate is made into processed desserts that contain a bunch of unhealthy ingredients like sugar, milk solids, etc.
+First, there’s the obvious: most chocolate is made into processed desserts that contain a bunch of unhealthy ingredients like sugar, milk solids, soy, etc.

 But what about pure dark chocolate?
 Ok, read on!

-According to the USDA, 1 oz of dark chocolate contains around 23 mg of caffeine.
-Compare this with 1 cup of coffee, which has around 100 mg of caffeine.
-However, 1 oz of dark chocolate does also contain 227 mg of theobromine.
+One oz of dark chocolate contains around 23 mg of caffeine.
+(4) For the sake of comparison, a cup of coffee has around 100 mg of caffeine.
+(5)

 So, what’s wrong with caffeine?

 Caffeine has been linked to rises in cortisol levels and increased inflammation.
-While there’s no definitive science suggesting caffeine is good or bad for our general health, Sarah Ballantyne suggests limiting caffeine intake for those on AIP “mainly to support normalization of cortisol levels and rhythms.”
+(6, 7) While there’s no definitive science suggesting caffeine is good or bad for our general health, Sarah Ballantyne suggests limiting caffeine intake for those on AIP.

 What’s wrong with theobromine?